KasparEtter/ef1p/pages/email/email.md

 As a verb, hashing refers to applying the hash function to an input.
 More formally, cryptographic hash functions have to fulfill the [following properties](https://en.wikipedia.org/wiki/Cryptographic_hash_function#Properties).
-A function which maps arbitrary inputs to fixed-sized outputs without fulfilling these properties is just a [hash function](https://en.wikipedia.org/wiki/Hash_function).
+(A function which maps arbitrary inputs to fixed-sized outputs without fulfilling these properties is just a [hash function](https://en.wikipedia.org/wiki/Hash_function).
-Unless noted otherwise, I always mean the former.
+In this article, I always mean the former, though.)

 - **Preimage resistance** (also known as [one-way function](https://en.wikipedia.org/wiki/One-way_function)):
   It's infeasible to find an input which hashes to a given output.